Nona Hendryx: Solo career

 In 1977, Hendryx released her first solo album, a self-titled collection.
-A blend of soul and hard rock, it contained notable tracks such as "Winning" (later recorded by Santana) and the ballad "Leaving Here Today".
+A blend of soul and hard rock, it contained notable tracks such as her cover of "Winning" and the ballad "Leaving Here Today".
 It quickly disappeared from the shelves, and Hendryx was dropped from Epic.
 Subsequently, she recorded four singles for Arista (London), which also did not achieve chart success.
 She did find success doing session work during this period, most notably providing background vocals for Talking Heads and touring with them, appearing first at the major Heatwave festival in August 1980.
-She contributed the song "Checkmate" on Dusty Springfield's album It Begins Again in 1978 (the first of Springfield's multiple attempts at a comeback).
+She contributed to Dusty Springfield's album It Begins Again in 1978 (the first of Springfield's multiple attempts at a comeback) by writing the song "Checkmate".

 In the early 1980s, Hendryx fronted her own progressive art rock group, Zero Cool, which included guitarist Naux (China Shop, Richard Hell), bassist Michael Allison (Darshan Ambient), guitarist Kevin Fullen and drummer Jimmy Allington.
 Simultaneously, she sang with experimental funk group Material, achieving a giant club hit with "Busting Out".
-She had two other major club hits soon after: a dance remake of The Supremes' "Love Is Like an Itching in My Heart," and, in a lead vocal guest spot for the Cage, "Do What You Wanna Do".
+She had two other major club hits soon after: a dance remake of The Supremes' "Love Is Like an Itching in My Heart", and, in a lead vocal guest spot for the Cage, "Do What You Wanna Do".
 Material also produced her second album Nona in 1983.
 The hip, contemporary dance sound of this album proved to be more charts-compatible, with the disco music times, and the single "Keep It Confidential" becoming a modest R&B hit written by Ellie Greenwich, Jeff Kent, Ellen Foley, and a remix of "B-boys" finding major success on the dance charts.
 "Transformation" became a Hendryx staple, and later was covered by Fierce Ruling Diva.
-Another particularly noteworthy track on the album is the ballad "Design for Living," which featured guests Laurie Anderson, Gina Shock of The Go-Go's, Valerie Simpson of Ashford & Simpson, Tina Weymouth of Tom Tom Club and Talking Heads, Nancy Wilson of Heart, and former bandmate Patti LaBelle.
+Another particularly noteworthy track on the album is the ballad "Design for Living", which featured guests Laurie Anderson, Gina Shock of The Go-Go's, Valerie Simpson of Ashford & Simpson, Tina Weymouth of Tom Tom Club and Talking Heads, Nancy Wilson of Heart, and former bandmate Patti LaBelle.

-In the mid-1980s, Hendryx was recruited by RCA to record songs for various soundtracks, including the theme for Moving Violations; "I Sweat (Going Through the Motions)," a commercial hit for Hendryx from the Jamie Lee Curtis film Perfect; and "Transparent" from the Eddie Murphy vehicle, Coming to America.
+In the mid-1980s, Hendryx was recruited by RCA to record songs for various soundtracks, including the theme for Moving Violations; "I Sweat (Going Through the Motions)", a commercial hit for Hendryx from the Jamie Lee Curtis film Perfect; and "Transparent" from the Eddie Murphy vehicle, Coming to America.
 Her album The Art of Defense was released in 1984.

 In 1985, Hendryx wrote and recorded "Rock This House" with Keith Richards from her album The Heat.
-The song was nominated for a Grammy Award.
+The song was nominated for a Grammy Award for Best Rock Vocal Performance, Female at the 28th Grammy Awards.
 The same year, the MTV broadcast of the video "I Need Love" co-written by Jean Beauvoir, stirred some controversy for featuring drag queens.
 As a result, it quickly was removed from MTV's playlist.